 Academic credit is awarded for experiential learning through the internship programs.
 Some academic departments provide internship experiences for their majors.
 Students interested in internships should contact their academic advisors as soon as possible.
-All forms related to new internship sites must be completed and filed with the advisors and the Chair of the Internship Committee by the following deadlines: Fall Semester - March 15, Spring Semester - October 15, and Summer Semester - February 15.
+All forms related to new internship sites must be completed and filed with the advisors by the following deadlines: Fall Semester - March 15, Spring Semester - October 15, and Summer Semester - February 15.
 After the internship site is approved, registration for the internship must be completed by the last add date for the semester in which the internship is to be completed.